klaytn/klaytn-docs/docs/dapp/sdk/caver-js/sending-transaction.md

 npm install caver-js
 ```

-Also, add the below module because we need it
+Also, add the below module because we need it:

 ```
 npm i read